Chaykumaruppu/Document-Deduplication-EGov/Doc/problem_statement.md

 With the rapid digitization of governance services in India, e-office systems have become central to document storage, retrieval, and decision-making—especially for rural administration and outreach programs.
 However, these systems increasingly suffer from severe document redundancy, leading to inefficient storage utilization, slow retrieval, and poor traceability of official records.

-In rural e-office environments, documents are often:
+->In rural e-office environments, documents are often:

 Scanned multiple times due to lack of standardized workflows